Sajenifer/Protofolio/README.md

-Need to implement the About me page in this not complete the image structure and style completed tasks sidebar,home,update(edit)
+Need to implement the About me page in this not complete the image structure and style. completed tasks sidebar,home,update(edit)